TensorRL-QAS: Reinforcement learning with tensor networks for improved quantum architecture search: Methods

 Density matrix renormalization group (DMRG)~\cite{WhiteDMRG1992, SchollwckDMRG2011, OrusMPS2014, CatarinaDMRGPedagogical2023} is a well-established and arguably the most used procedure for finding ground states of quantum chemistry Hamiltonians~\cite{BaiardiDMRG2020}.
 It does so by solving the optimization problem

-where $\ket{\psi}$, and hence also the solution $\ket{\Psi}$ are states modeled by a so-called Matrix Product State (MPS), which is a classically efficient parameterization of high-dimensional vectors, including quantum wavefunctions.
+where $\ket{\psi}$ is the many-body wavefunction, and the solution $\ket{\Psi}$ is a state modelled by a so-called matrix product state (MPS), which is a classically efficient parameterization of high-dimensional vectors.
 MPS are also known as tensor trains in numerical linear algebra literature~\cite{Oseledets2011, DolgovMPSTT2014}.
-An MPS for a system of $n$ qubits can be written explicitly as
+An MPS for a system of $N$-qubit can be written explicitly as

-where $A^{[1]}_{i_1}$ and $A^{[n]}_{i_n}$ are row- and column-vectors, respectively, and the rest are matrices.
+where $A^{[1]}_{i_1}$ and $A^{[N]}_{i_N}$ are row- and column-vectors, respectively, and the rest are matrices.
 The shapes are such that the whole vector-matrices-vector multiplication is well-defined.
 Importantly, all of these have size at most $d_k \leq \chi \in \mathbb{N}$.
-The hyperparameter $\chi$ is called \textit{bond dimension}, and controls the amount of correlations ---entanglement, in the quantum case--- that the MPS can represent.
+The hyperparameter $\chi$ is called \textit{bond dimension}, and controls the amount of correlations (entanglement, in the case of quantum) that the MPS can represent.
 The larger the bond dimension, the more expressive the model is, and thus is capable of representing more general vectors.
 Briefly, DMRG works by iteratively sweeping through each site in the MPS and optimizing the corresponding local matrix to minimize the cost in~\eqref{eq:dmrg_argmin}.
 This sweeping is continued until convergence, with the computational cost of the whole procedure scaling linearly with the number of sites and polynomially with the bond dimension $\chi$.
 An in-depth explanation of DMRG and the MPS ansatz is outside the scope of this work, we refer the interested reader to~\cite{SchollwckDMRG2011, OrusMPS2014, CatarinaDMRGPedagogical2023}.